Skip to content

 ├── select_album_by_name.sig1.pgn.yaml ← generated

-The signature file records the resolved parameter types, result column types, and cardinality.
+The signature file records the resolved parameter types, result column types, and result set cardinality.
 Example:

 parameters: